ExpediaGroup/apiary-extensions/hive-hooks/path-conversion-hook/README.md

 # Path Conversion Hook
-This jar implements a Hive client-side metastore filter in class `ApiaryMetastoreFilter`.
+This module implements a Hive client-side metastore filter in the class `ApiaryMetastoreFilter`.

-This path conversion hook allows us to arbitrarily alter partition and table paths via matching regex expressions for a given table without altering the underlying data.
-This is useful for cases such as using Alluxio as a caching layer, where we can alter these location pointers on a client basis to improve read speeds.
+This path conversion hook allows one to arbitrarily alter partition and table locations which match regular expressions for a given table without altering the underlying data.
+An example use would be introducing something like [Alluxio](https://www.alluxio.io/) as a caching layer for data storage - in this case the filter would change the scheme in the file locations from `s3` to `alluxio`   so clients would read from the cache to improve read speeds.

-Hive ignores any metastore filter hooks if the default authorizer scheme is in use, or if `hive.security.authorization.manager` is set to instance of `HiveAuthorizerFactory` (which it is by default).
+Hive ignores any metastore filter hooks if the default authorizer scheme is in use, or if `hive.security.authorization.manager` is set to an instance of `HiveAuthorizerFactory` (which it is by default).
 In order to work around this, the class `ApiaryNullAuthorizationProvider` implements the Hive Authorization Provider interface `HiveAuthorizationProvider`.
 This class just authorizes all access, so this would not be  appropriate in an environment